Louvivien/VacationRequestTool/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 _**Note**: Before running `npm start` do place the relevant environment variables in the `.env.local` file for firebase configuration._

+## Work in progress

+- User management system: for now when adding a new user the admin is deconnected and he needs to edit the user profile information afterwards.
+Ideally when adding a user all information about the new user profile must be saved immediatly and the admin must not be deconnected.